U.S. Dollar Rises Against Majors () | aktiencheck.de

 dpa-AFX

-OTTAWA (dpa-AFX) - The U.S. dollar strengthened against the other major currencies in the Asian session on Wednesday.
+BRUSSELS (dpa-AFX) - The U.S. dollar strengthened against the other major currencies in the Asian session on Thursday.

-If the greenback extends its uptrend, it is likely to find resistance around 1.34 against the loonie, 1.04 against the euro, 1.21 against the pound, 115.00 against the yen and 1.01 against the franc.
+If the greenback extends its uptrend, it is likely to find resistance around 1.21 against the pound, 116.00 against the yen, 1.03 against the euro and 1.02 against the franc.

 Copyright RTT News/dpa-AFX